morrownr/USB-WiFi/home/FAQ.md

 No. 2 - Question: My 6 GHz band shows as disabled when I run `iw list`.
 I want to be able to use the 6 GHz band.
 How can I fix this?

-No. 3 - Question: Why do I see high levels of jitter with my mt7922 or mt7921 based wifi card (PCIe or M.2)?
+No. 3 - Question: Why do I see high levels of jitter with my mt7921 or mt7922 based wifi cards (PCIe or M.2)?

-No. 4 - Question: Why do I see high levels of jitter with my USB WiFi adapter?
+No. 4 - Question: Why do I see high levels of jitter with my mt7921 or mt7925 based USB WiFi adapters?

 No. 5 - Question: I am having problems with my Alfa AXML or Alfa AXM.
 The wifi is not working.
 It seems to crash when coming up.
 What can I do?